GrammaTech/ddisasm/doc/AuxData.md

 stdout:
     201020    .zero 8
  ```
 The entry in the Bss section contains a COPY relocation that will copy the content of stdout from glibc into the reserved slot.
 Unfortunately, we don't have a way to tell the linker to generate a copy relocation for the existing slot at address `201020`.
-Therefore, we will ignorethe slot and let the linker reserve a new one.
+Therefore, we will ignore the slot and let the linker reserve a new one.

 We do this by:
-  - Renaming the defined symbol `stdout` to `stout_copy`
+  - Renaming the defined symbol `stdout` to `stdout_copy`
   - The symbolic expressions still point to this renamed symbol
   - The symbol forwarding entry `stdout_copy` -> `stdout` forwards the renamed symbol to an undefined copy of the symbol with the original name.